We created this page

 It is no secret that the Christian Church has seen better days.
 We’ve been in decline for at least 50 years—decline in numbers, decline in character, decline in reputation.
 The word “Christian” used to mean something good.
-Today it is associated with more negative things than positive things …
+Today it is associated with more negative things …

 - Intolerance, hypocrisy, hatred, ignorance